 |Position:||Assistant Coach - Defensive Backs|

-Fisher comes to Nebraska following two outstanding seasons at UCF, where he helped Frost and defensive coordinator Erik Chinander turn the UCF defense into one of the top units in the American Athletic Conference.
+At UCF, he helped Frost and defensive coordinator Erik Chinander turn the UCF defense into one of the top units in the American Athletic Conference.
 Fisher’s defensive backs were a big reason why the Knights were able to record 58 takeaways and score nine defensive touchdowns the past two seasons.
 UCF ranked third nationally in takeaways over the 2016 and 2017 seasons combined, and the Knights ranked fifth with 35 interceptions, including 26 from Fisher’s defensive backs.
 In 2017, UCF led the AAC and was second nationally in interceptions.

-The production of Fisher’s defensive backs in 2017 was even more impressive considering five defensive backs from the 2016 roster signed NFL contracts following the season, including third-round draft pick Shaquill Griffin.
+The production of Fisher’s defensive backs in 2017 came after five defensive backs from the 2016 roster signed NFL contracts following the season, including third-round draft pick Shaquill Griffin.

 Led by Griffin, Fisher’s defensive backs played a big role in UCF’s 2016 season, when the Knights were the nation’s most-improved team.
 UCF posted the top pass efficiency defense in the American Athletic Conference and the 12th-best mark nationally, while the defensive backs totaled 12 of the Knights’ 15 interceptions – a total that ranked 22nd nationally.
 The group also returned four interceptions for touchdowns, helping UCF rank third nationally with five defensive touchdowns.
 Individually, Griffin led the AAC and was fifth nationally with 1.5 passes defended per game, and his 15 pass breakups in 2017 and 36 career breakups were both the second-most in UCF history.
 Drico Johnson also set a school record by becoming the first UCF player to score two defensive touchdowns in one game, accomplishing the feat against Tulane.